Subaru Service and Technical Support Line Newsletter

 collected data from SOA.
 So now, not only is printing environmentally wasteful and time consuming,

-from a practical standpoint it’s a complete waste of everyone’s time.
+from a practical standpoint its a complete waste of everyone’s time.

 If you print out your Freeze Frame data and your print out shows a file location such as shown below, you